tonomb/50-Influential-Artists/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager

 1. How would you describe preprocessing to someone new to CSS?

+    preprocessing allows you to bring concepts from other programing languages like variables and nesting into your css.
+It makes css easier to write.

 2. What is your favorite concept in preprocessing?
 What is the concept that gives you the most trouble?

+    My favorite concept is nesting.
+It makes specificity easy.
+The concept that gives me the most trouble are mixins.
+Not declaring them but when to use them, I guess I just havent writine a long enough project that my code repeats alot and mixins are usefull.
+Right now it just seems like more work for one line of code.

 3. How would you explain the concept of a variable to someone new to programming?

+    a variable is a container to store data.
+Think of it like a box where you put something inside it and store it away.
+When you need the data again you look the box up.

 4. What is the purpose of using functions in code?

+    A function stores code for later use.
+When you need the code again you call the function.
+We use functions so we don´t have to write the same code again and again.

 5. What is a JSON data?

+    JSON data is data stored in object format.
+And Object is a data type in javascript defined by {} brackets.
+Objects are made up of key, value pairs.
+Each key stores data that can be called using the key.

 You may need to look up an answer but, you are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.